ncc1701-enterprise/swamp_tutorial/README.md

 `nano /usr/local/nginx/conf/nginx.conf`

-Now use CTRL+V to scroll to the bottom and paste the following at the end of file:
+Now use CTRL+V to scroll to the bottom and paste the following at the end of file, close and save like described above.

 ```
 rtmp {